 You can either:

 If you are non-resident for less than five whole tax years any capital gains which you make on any other assets (which are not dwellings sold after 5th April 2015, other immovable property sold after 5th April 2019 or assets used in a trade in the UK) whilst abroad, may be taxed in the year you return unless those assets were acquired and disposed after you became non-resident.

 Apart from dwellings sold after 5th April 2015, other immovable property sold after 5th April 2019 or assets used in a UK trade and you returning to the UK within 5 tax years, there is no Capital Gains Tax if you are a non-resident.

-YOU MUST MAKE A RETURN OF THE DISPOSAL OF THE DWELLING WITHIN 30 DAYS OF THE DATE OF COMPLEION OF THE SALE.
+YOU MUST MAKE A RETURN AND PAY ANY CAPITAL GAINS TAX DUE ON THE DISPOSAL OF ANY LAND OR BUILDINGS WITHIN 30 DAYS OF THE DATE OF COMPLETION OF THE SALE.
 The return has to be made whether you complete a self-assessment return or not.

 You should also confirm your tax reporting requirements in the country where you reside with a local tax adviser.

 © Thandi Nicholls Ltd 2020 All Rights Reserved - The above articles are provided for guidance only and may not cover your personal circumstances so you should not rely on them.
 It is important that you seek appropriate professional advice which takes into account your personal circumstances where you can provide the full facts of the case and all documents related to your case.
 Thandi Nicholls Ltd t/a uklandlordtax.co.uk, K Nicholls FCA or S Thandi cannot be held responsible for the consequences of any action or the consequences of deciding not to act.